mtiller/ModelicaBook/text/source/behavior/equations/physical.rst

     m*c_p*der(T) = h*A*(T_inf-T)

-Note that this is really no different than the equation we saw in our ``FirstOrder`` model from the :ref:`first-order` example.
+Note that this is really no different from the equation we saw in our ``FirstOrder`` model from the :ref:`first-order` example.

 One thing worth noting is that the equation in our ``NewtonCooling``